 - Canon EF-M 18-150mm — a great travel-zoom option for times when the 80D & 18-300mm are too cumbersome; quick focus and plenty sharp.

 - GoPro Session 5 — the potato; my primary vlog camera (yes, I still film).

-- Peak Designs Cuff — because shoulder straps are cumbersome, and the 80D/70D is small enough for a wrist strap.
+- Peak Designs Cuff — because shoulder straps are cumbersome, and the 80D/M50 are small enough for a wrist strap.
 I also keep a Leash (shoulder strap) in the bag just in case.

 - MeFOTO Roadtrip Travel Tripod — a sturdy and full-size tripod, at a reasonable price.